 Subscribe for full access to KBR (Royal Library of Belgium)'s profile

 KBR (Royal Library of Belgium) offers products in the media and telecoms services industry.
-KBR (Royal Library of Belgium)'s product portfolio comprises of media and TV services.
+KBR (Royal Library of Belgium)'s product portfolio comprises of search, social, and retail media.

 Subscribe for full access to KBR (Royal Library of Belgium)'s products in full detail

-KBR (Royal Library of Belgium)'s revenues were less than $50M in 2023.
-All the revenue comes from social and online content creator.
+KBR (Royal Library of Belgium)'s revenues were less than $100M in 2024.
+All the revenue comes from search, display and digital publishing.

 Subscribe for full access to KBR (Royal Library of Belgium)'s revenue in full detail